BMW Battery Warning and Alternator Problems

 Low voltage output

 Although the car will run with no noticeable issues when the alternator output is between 11 and 13 volts, it will not charge a battery to full capacity.
-However, if the alternator produces less than 11 volts, it will cause important systems, such as ABS, wipers, or climate control, to turn off.
-And eventually, the engine will shut down, as there will be no electricity for spark plugs and engine (DME).
+However, if the alternator produces less than 11 volts, it will cause essential systems, such as ABS, wipers, or climate control, to turn off.
+Eventually, the engine will shut down, as there will be no electricity for the spark plugs and the engine (DME).

 High voltage output